-- Arrange the fish on the prepared baking sheet.
+- Arrange the crumb-coated fish on the prepared baking sheet.

-- Bake for about 16 to 20 minutes or until fish is cooked through and flakes easily with a fork.
+- Bake for about 16 to 20 minutes, or until the fish flakes easily with a fork.
 The time in the oven depends on thickness, so adjust for very thin or very thick fish fillets.

-- Serve with lemon wedges and tartar sauce or remoulade sauce.
+- Serve the baked fish fillets with the lemon wedges and tartar sauce or remoulade sauce.

-- Add 1/4 teaspoon of cayenne pepper or a dash of your favorite hot pepper sauce to the egg mixture for additional spicy flavor.
+- Add 1/4 teaspoon of cayenne pepper, some Sriracha sauce, or a dash of your favorite hot pepper sauce to the egg mixture for additional spicy flavor.

-- Replace the Creole seasoning with a seasoned salt blend or salt-free seasoning.
+- Replace the Cajun or Creole seasoning with a seasoned salt blend or salt-free seasoning.